aiven/devportal/docs/tools/aiven-operator.rst

 ----------
 Check out these resources to learn more about Kubernetes and our Operator:

-* `Aiven Kubernetes Operator documentation <https://aiven.github.io/aiven-kubernetes-operator>`_
+* `Aiven Operator for Kubernetes documentation <https://aiven.github.io/aiven-operator>`_
 * `Kubernetes Basics <https://kubernetes.io/docs/tutorials/kubernetes-basics/>`_

 Get involved
 ------------
-If you have any comments or want to contribute to the tool, please join us on the `GitHub repository <https://github.com/aiven/aiven-kubernetes-operator>`_.
+If you have any comments or want to contribute to the tool, please join us on the `GitHub repository <https://github.com/aiven/aiven-operator>`_.